bredelings/BAli-Phy/doc/man/alignment-gild.md

 : produce help message

 **--align** _arg_
-: file with sequences and initial alignment
+: file with alignment to annotate

 **--tree** _arg_
-: file with initial tree
+: file with tree

 **--find-root**
 : estimate the root position from branch lengths